 For some it is wine, others restaurants, carpets, clothes or cars.
 I even know some guys who gear their powers of discrimination and consumption towards watches, whereas there is that uncanny fascination of some women with shoes and handbags.
-I try not to criticize, because I think everyone has a certain object of desire that are coveted.
+I try not to criticize, because I think everyone has a certain object of desire that is coveted.
 If so, I guess that means that I will always find money for the finest tea, whether black, green, or white.
 No visit to my beloved Old Delhi goes without stopping into the original Daryaganj boutique of Mr. Sanjay Kapur’s Aap Ki Pasand for the season’s latest.

 But my taste in tea is also divergent.
 Despite always taking home some of the renown teas of Darjeeling, I have found leaves of South India’s Nilgiri region more unique, varied in both green and black.
 I recently held a tasting here in Brazil where guests remained divided among tastes from the various traditional regions of India, which brings us to our most important reminder: “De gustibus non est disputandum,” I shouted the Latin predecessor of the popular Brazilian saying ‘gosto não se discute’, meaning ‘one does not argue over taste’, more often translated as ‘there is no accounting for taste’.

 Something to be remembered, especially when maturing enough not to be embarrassed about one’s own taste.